omgitsjan/CloudSpike/README.md

 CloudSpike is a SaaS AI Platform and was built with Next.js 13, React, Tailwind CSS, Prisma, Stripe, Clark Auth, and Vercel.
 It offers a variety of AI tools, including image generation, video generation, code generation, and chatbot.
 Goal is to have a good platform that users find helpful.

 It was created from the Tutorial from @CodeWithAntonio (AI SaaS Platform)
-## Roadmap

-Check the Issue Tab on this Repo

 ## Install & Run